 In seeking to reconcile variations in paleo-proxy records with the climate changes that gave rise to them, global climate models are the only tools capable of a self-consistent accounting of all the contributing factors.
 A necessary (but not sufficient) cause for confidence in the modeled climate changes is that the model has an adequate representation of the weather events that give rise to the proxy record.
 I have described the meteorological conditions for the windstorms that generate dust outbreaks: strong cold fronts and lee cyclogenesis.
 In both cases, the relatively coarse resolution of climate models is a serious issue.
-Global climate models do not represent the scale of cold fronts (~10 km resolution would be necessary compared to the 100s of kms that are typical in climate models), and so they do not properly resolve the dynamics giving rise to the wind gusts.
+Global climate models do not represent the scale of cold fronts (<10-km resolution would be necessary compared to the 100s of km that are typical in climate models), and so they do not properly resolve the dynamics giving rise to the wind gusts.
 Secondly, the model resolution may not be adequate to capture the process of lee cyclogenesis.
-Of course these two issues center only on the model's ability to represent the lofting of the dust into the air, and are arguably only the minimum requisites for the successful simulation of dust outbreaks by climate models.
-The transport, deposition, and possible re-entrainment of the dust are also important factors in the climate signal left in the loess record, and are discussed further in Section 4.
+Of course these two issues center only on the model's ability to represent the lofting of the dust into the air, and they are arguably only the minimum requisites for the successful simulation of dust outbreaks by climate models.
+The transport, deposition, and possible re-entrainment of the dust are also important factors in the climate signal left in the loess record and are addressed further in the discussion.

-I examine one state-of-the-art climate model, the CCSM3 (Collins et al., 2006), for which daily model output was available.
-Model simulations for both modern and last glacial maximum climates have been performed, and have already been used to simulate the dust cycle (Mahowald et al., 2006).
-I evaluate the modeled 850 mb temperature over Asia, both for the mean and the high frequency variability, as a function of season.
+I examine one state-of-the-art climate model, the Community Climate System Model (CCSM3, Collins et al., 2005), for which daily model output was available (Camille Li, personal communication, 2007).
+Model simulations for both modern and last glacial maximum climates have been performed and have already been used to simulate the dust cycle (Mahowald et al., 2006).
+I evaluate the modeled 850-mb temperature over Asia, both for the mean and the high-frequency variance, as a function of season.
+The temperature variance can be thought of as a diagnostic of the model's ability to reproduce the cold air surges from Siberia.
 The model output is compared to NCEP-NCAR reanalysis.
-The purpose is to address the model's ability to reproduce the cold air surges from Siberia.
-In terms of getting the dust outbreaks right, this perhaps sets the lowest bar for the model since, as already noted, wind gusts occurring during the passage of cold fronts are not captured because of the coarse model resolution and are not, in any case, available from daily mean model output.
+In terms of evaluating whether the model correctly captures the factors controlling dust outbreaks, this perhaps sets the lowest bar: as already noted, the wind gusts occurring during the passage of cold fronts are not modeled because of the coarse model resolution.
+Wind gusts are not, in any case, available from daily mean model output.